ROSflight 2.0: Lean ROS 2-Based Autopilot for Unmanned Aerial Vehicles: Related Work

 \section{Related Work}

 Advances in UAV technology have given rise to many excellent and mature open-source autopilots like PX4 \cite{px4} and ArduPilot \cite{ardupilot}.
 Both of these autopilots offer impressive feature sets, state-of-the-art performance, extensive community support and adoption, and \textit{plug-and-play} functionality.
-Additionally, both projects have good support for the Robot Operating System (ROS 2), thus improving integration of external code libraries into an autopilot \cite{open-source-autopilot-survey}.
-However, the large code bases, complexity, and steep learning curve of these autopilots decrease understandability, which increases the time and effort required to integrate external code and conduct simulation and hardware tests.
+Additionally, both projects have good support for ROS 2, thus improving integration of external code libraries into an autopilot \cite{open-source-autopilot-survey}.
+However, the large code bases, complexity, and steep learning curve of these autopilots decrease understandability.
+This can increase the time and effort required to integrate external code and conduct simulation and hardware tests.
+As noted by D'Angelo et al., these challenges often cause researchers to prefer developing custom firmware from scratch \cite{DAngelo2024_ICUAS}.

 ROSflight is primarily designed to be understandable with clean, lean code and complete documentation.
+Since ROSflight is lean, it does not offer most of the features offered by \cite{px4,ardupilot}, and therefore is not suitable for commercial applications or production-ready vehicles.
+Instead, ROSflight targets research, classroom, or early-stage development projects where understandability and ease of modification is crucial.

-Additionally, ROSflight moves most of the autopilot stack to a Linux-based companion computer which has more compute power and is easier to develop on than an embedded microcontroller.
-ROSflight also emphasizes true software-in-the-loop simulation \cite{rosflight2020}.
+Additionally, ROSflight moves most of the autopilot stack to a Linux-based companion computer which has more compute power and is easier to develop and rapidly test than an embedded microcontroller.
+ROSflight also emphasizes true software-in-the-loop simulation \cite{rosflight2020}, meaning that the core software that runs in simulation also runs in hardware, with no changes.
 Other open-source autopilots \cite{paparazzi,inav} are less mature, have limited flexibility and ROS 2 support, or are designed primarily for hobbyist use.
 ROSflight is built around ROS 2 and is explicitly designed to fill researchers' needs.